🦘 Expert Wildlife Guides · 2026

 December - February

-Best For: Sea turtles nesting, marine life (dolphins, rays), tropical rainforest species, crocodiles (northern Australia), early morning/evening viewing to avoid heat.
+Best for: sea turtles nesting, marine life (dolphins, rays), tropical rainforest species, saltwater crocodiles (north), early-morning and evening viewing to avoid heat.

 🍂